What is porting a mortgage, and how does it work?

 Can a bank refuse to port a mortgage?

-Yes, unfortunately banks have every right to refuse your request to port your mortgage.
+Yes, unfortunately, banks have every right to refuse your request to port your mortgage.
 This can be for a variety of reasons; they might turn you down if:

-- Your current mortgage product isn’t portable
+- The current mortgage product isn't portable

-- Your mortgage affordability has changed
+- The mortgage affordability has changed

 However, it can have downsides too:

-Some of the best offers are only available through a mortgage broker, meaning you can’t apply directly through a lender and they won’t be visible on price comparison websites.
-If you’re able to find a better interest rate, this can sometimes make up for early repayment charges and leave you financially better off overall.
+Some of the best offers are only available through a mortgage broker, meaning you can't apply directly through a lender, and they won't be visible on price comparison websites.
+If you're able to find a better interest rate, this can sometimes make up for early repayment charges and leave you financially better off overall.

-If your new home is more expensive and you need to borrow more money, you could end up with two mortgage products with different rates and end dates.
+If the new home is more expensive and you need to borrow more money, you could end up with two mortgage products with different rates and end dates.
 This can complicate things and cost you more than it would to remortgage.

 Don't forget to factor valuation fees, arrangement fees, and legal fees into your calculations when working out how expensive it would be to port your mortgage.
 This might mean it's a smarter move to remortgage, or sell your property and start a new mortgage deal all together.